tom-seddon/beeblink/docs/fs.md

 volume.
 Aside from the inconvenient, verbose names there should be nothing particular to bear in mind when accessing them.

+## Wildcard OSFILE names for `LOAD`, `*LOAD`, etc.

+OSFILE A=255 supports wildcard names, when the wildcards only match one file.
+This can save typing when using BASIC's `LOAD` or the `*LOAD` command.

+An `Ambiguous name` error will be given if multiple files match.

+Wildcards are not supported for other OSFILE commands; this is designed to be purely for convenience when using `LOAD`/`*LOAD`.

 # Command reference

 ## Commands available in any filing system